Morgan Stanley Review 4-star brokerage rating

 Morgan Stanley Reviews

-Morgan Stanley’s BBB page might worry some new customers.
-It has a 1.13/5 star rating.
+Morgan Stanley’s BBB reviews might turn potential customers away.
+Morgan Stanley has a 1.13 out of 5-star rating.
 But this can be misleading.
-In the last three years, only 51 complaints were filed, and 28 of those were resolved in the past year, while Morgan Stanley serves over 3.5 million households.
-This suggests that some unhappy customers are quite vocal, but most clients are satisfied.
+There were 51 complaints in the last three years and 28 closed complaints in the last year.
+However, Morgan Stanley has more than 3.5 million clients.
+This shows that while some unhappy customers are very vocal, most clients are satisfied.

-- Stock prices dropped (beyond Morgan Stanley’s control) before a customer could sell.
+- Stocks dropping in value (not Morgan Stanley’s fault) before a client could sell.

 Find a Financial Advisor